khkhiu/Project_Duality/README.md

 - [Curriculum-Humanities](#curriculum-humanities)

 ## Introduction
-Inspired by [OSSU's Computer Science curriculum](https://github.com/ossu/computer-science), this is my attempt at cobbling together an education in Science and the Humanities.
-The 'Science' portion wll focus on principles of the respective scientific fields.
+Inspired by [OSSU's Computer Science curriculum](https://github.com/ossu/computer-science), this is my attempt at creating a self-taught education in Science and the Humanities.
+The 'Science' portion will focus on principles of their respective scientific fields.
 Computing related courses will be hosted on [MOOC](https://github.com/khkhiu/MOOC) repository.
 The 'Humanities' portion will focus on Philosophy, Politics, Economics and History, with a few other fields sprinkled throughout.

 ## Curriculum-Science